 - UXGA is the sharpest VGA-type resolution and delivers up to 1600 x 1200.

-C2G offers FREE technical support tools for all of our products, period.
+C2G offers FREE tech support tools for all of our products, period.
 We have 4 ways to help you:

 Our Live Chat feature allows you to ask questions and receive answers in real time while you are at your computer!
 It is a quick and convenient way to chat with one of our technical experts without having to stop what you are working on to place a phone call.
 To help us more effectively help you, please be ready with product number, make and model of any equipment you are connecting, operating system (if applicable), etc. The more info you can provide, the faster we can help!